KHOmega/KH-PC-and-Linux-Setup/README.md

-# Kingdom Hearts Setup for Linux and Steam Deck
+# KINGDOM HEARTS Setup for Windows, Linux, and Steam Deck

-A guide on how to setup Kingdom Hearts on Linux and Steam Deck.
+A repository that helps users setup the Epic Games Store versions of the various KINGDOM HEARTS games on Windows, Linux, and Steam Deck.

 # For Steam Deck / Linux Users
 - Click [here](https://github.com/KHOmega/KH-Linux-Setup/blob/main/linux-setup-vanilla.md) on how to setup and install Kingdom Hearts 1.5/2.5 HD ReMix.